How to Implement Writeback Comments in Power BI Using Power Apps

 User().Email into the Text field.
 This will pull the current user’s e-mail address into the form.
 You can then use this information to store user information with individual writeback comments.

 You can see adding comments to a Power BI is not all that difficult.
-However, the next version of Zebra BI will make it even easier.
-We're adding a comment placeholder that you can use to add comments to your dashboards with a single click.
-These comments will be fully dynamic and interactive based on filters in your report.
+However, Zebra BI makes it even easier.
+We added a comment placeholder that you can use to add comments to your dashboards with a single click.
+These comments are fully dynamic and interactive based on filters in your report.